Discovery prospects of a singly-charged scalar at $\mu$TRISTAN: Signal analysis and Mass reach of Delta+

 where $S$ is the number of signal events which is calculated as

 where $\sigma$ is the cross-section, which is shown in Fig.~\ref{fig:xsec} and $\mathcal{L}_{int}$ is the integrated Luminosity which has been considered to be 30 fb$^{-1}$.

 The significance for all the benchmark points have been shown in Fig.~\ref{fig:signif}.
 In Fig.~\ref{fig:xsec} and Fig.~\ref{fig:signif}, the solid curves are for the points with mass of lightest neutrino = 0.05 eV and the dashed curves are for the points with mass of lightest neutrino = 0.001 eV.
 The black curves denote Normal Hierarchy and the orange curves denote Inverted Hierarchy.
+The solid green (dashed purple) vertical line and shaded region hold the same meaning as in Fig.~\ref{fig:prodxsec}.
 The horizontal red and blue lines in Fig.~\ref{fig:xsec} and Fig.~\ref{fig:signif} denote significance of 5$\sigma$ and 95$\%$ CL, respectively.
 As can be noted from Fig.~\ref{fig:xsecsig}, all the points for $m_{\nu_{lightest}}$ = 0.05 eV and for both Normal and Inverted Hierarchy have significance above 5$\sigma$ while for $m_{\nu_{lightest}}$ = 0.001 eV, all the points have significance above 95$\%$ CL but not all of then have significance above 5$\sigma$.
-For Normal hierarchy points with $m_{\nu_{lightest}}$ = 0.001 eV and $m_{\Delta^+} \lesssim 141~$ GeV and $1412 \lesssim m_{\Delta^+} \lesssim 1832~$ GeV have significance above 5$\sigma$ and for Inverted hierarchy points with $m_{\nu_{lightest}}$ = 0.001 eV and $m_{\Delta^+} \lesssim 208~$ GeV and $1306 \lesssim m_{\Delta^+} \lesssim 1841~$ GeV have significance above 5$\sigma$, as evident from Fig.~\ref{fig:xsecsig}.
+For Normal hierarchy points with $m_{\nu_{lightest}}$ = 0.001 eV and $m_{\Delta^+} \lesssim 207~$ GeV and $1304 \lesssim m_{\Delta^+} \lesssim 1870~$ GeV have significance above 5$\sigma$ and for Inverted hierarchy points with $m_{\nu_{lightest}}$ = 0.001 eV and $m_{\Delta^+} \lesssim 140~$ GeV and $1410 \lesssim m_{\Delta^+} \lesssim 1862~$ GeV have significance above 5$\sigma$, as evident from Fig.~\ref{fig:xsecsig}.
+However, owing to the current(future) LHC limits on $m_{\Delta^{++}}$, one must concentrate on the signal significance in the parameter space only to the right of the solid green(dashed purple) vertical line.
 One should note that apart from slight difference in the values of cross-section and significance in between Normal and Inverted Hierarchy, there is not much difference between these two cases.
 The shapes of the curves, as shown in Fig.~\ref{fig:xsecsig}, are same for both Normal and Inverted Hierarchy.
 Therefore, using these curves one cannot identify whether the underlying mechanism is Normal or Inverted Hierarchy.
 However, the flavors in the final-state leptons will vary a lot for these two cases and hence can be used to differentiate between Normal and Inverted Hierarchy, as discussed in detail in the next Section.